DevashishPrasad/Smart-Traffic-Junction/README.md

 # Smart-Traffic-Junction

-This repository contains the working implementation of the paper <a href="Paper.pdf">link</a>.
+This repository contains the working implementation of the paper [link](https://arxiv.org/abs/2005.01770).
 A simple algorithm for traffic density estimation using image processing and machine learning.

 ## Dataset